As an Amazon Associate I earn from qualifying purchases. Click for details.

 There’s plenty of physical evidence of its turbulent past, including personal belongings from long ago.
 It’s difficult to tell which had been left there, abandoned by previous homeowners, and which belong to the current residents.

 But few attics have so many marks scraped into the walls and door.

 I’ve mentioned this house before, including in my review of Rue Cote’s book, Ghost Hunting in Tilton, NH.

 The scratch marks in the Laconia home’s attic were among the creepiest things I’ve ever seen, ghost hunting in private homes.
 Those scratches are reminiscent of hash marks carved into prison walls, and in orphanages and some hospitals.

 Here’s the evidence

 The first photo shows the wall near the attic door, close to an old-school light switch.
 I’m not sure if the scratched-in date (near the top of the wall) says 1895 or 1896.

 Next, here are the marks on the inside of the attic door (by someone inside the attic).
 Some look like they may have been etched with chalk.

 Next is a photo you may have seen before (in my article – Laconia, NH’s Ghostly Places) but this is a larger copy.
-It hasn’t been adjusted or changed in any way, aside from reducing it to fit on this webpage (and adding my name as photographer).
+It hasn’t been adjusted in any way, aside from reducing it to fit on this webpage.

 The fourth (next) photo shows an area just to the left of the previous photo.
 I did adjust the contrast (and I added an arrow) so you can see the date scratched into the wall: 1892.